Wondering how to make a Mediterranean diet work for busy Moms?

 If you are eating Italian, just go with a pasta with olive oil or light dressing

 Simple Solution: Mediterranean Diet is tried and true for heart health.
 Just make sure that you watch your choices and weight loss can be great as well.
-If you love wish, beans, and pasta, give it a try!
+If you love fish, beans, and pasta, give it a try!